natac13/react-tutorial/README.md

 This directory is where I am writing the JavaScript code in ES6.
 Then with the gulp task 'build' browserify will bundle up main.js and place it in the public/js folder.

+## comment.json

+This is just a testing file to simulate an API, or a database.
+There is a Promise ajax call made in the React component which will on success call `this.setState()` which is the way that react updates the webpage.
+In the main.js file where the main `ReactDOM.render` resides, is where I pass in the url to call.